More about S3 Storage

 Now that we have demonstrated the big difference that parallelization can make for higher throughput while putting data in Amazon S3, you can take that into account when designing your system.
 As an example, instead of using a single EC2 instance to upload data to S3, you can horizontally scale into multiple instances for a performance gain.

 If you are concerned about storage efficiency and ensuring that your data is protected and highly available, you might also be interested in NetApp Cloud Volumes ONTAP for AWS.
-Available for also for Azure and Google Cloud, Cloud Volumes ONTAP gives users data management features that aren’t available in the public cloud, including space- and cost efficient storage snapshots and instant, zero-capacity data cloning.
+Also available for Azure and Google Cloud, Cloud Volumes ONTAP runs on AWS EBS and gives users data management features that aren’t available in the public cloud, including space- and cost efficient storage snapshots for better AWS backup and instant, zero-capacity data cloning.